Is this course right for me?

-This online session will give an overview of the venues and services available at the University for hosting conferences and events, and will highlight the support available to conference organisers provided internally by the Conferencing & Events team, and externally by Glasgow Convention Bureau.
+This in-person session will give an overview of the venues and services available at the University for hosting conferences and events, and will highlight the support available to conference organisers provided internally by the Conferencing & Events team, and externally by Glasgow Convention Bureau.
 A light lunch will be provided.

 You will gain an understanding of:

 - The venues and other services at the University for hosting conferences and events - how they are best used for conferences and events, and when they are available